xieweiAlex/English_Learning/words/2023/words-June.md

 What really mattered was that Buffett was **at the helm** and his incredible capital allocation skills combined with the integrity he treats shareholder capital would eventually create a lot of value in whatever businesses Berkshire ventured into.

 Banks make hedge funds look **pedestrian** when it comes to leverage,” says Julian.
-This will be a slow and cancerous burn for the underlying economy because we have to have credit to see growth.
+This will be a slow and **cancerous** burn for the underlying economy because we have to have credit to see growth.
 Furthermore, the proposal gives BlackRock considerable **latitude** in case of a Bitcoin fork, allowing them to determine which Bitcoin version to back.

-Though the bridge is a bit rickety, there is no immediate danger in walking over it.
+Though the bridge is a bit **rickety**, there is no immediate danger in walking over it. -

 oomph